Douglas MacArthur: South to the Naktong, North to the Yalu

-China entered the war
+China enters the war

-China's decision to intervene in the Korean War was based in part on MacArthur's public statements that he wanted to extend the war into China and return the Kuomintang regime to power.
-MacArthur's comments reinforced Chinese decision-makers' fears that the American-led invasion of North Korea was part of a strategy to ultimately invade China.
+China considered the UN offensive to its border a serious threat to its security.
+China's fears of an invasion were reinforced by MacArthur's public statements that he wanted to conventionally bomb, but not invade, China and use Kuomintang forces stationed in Formosa to augment UN forces in the Korean peninsula in response to China first initiating hostile actions against UN troops in non-Chinese territory (North Korea) during October and November.
+MacArthur was banned by Truman from sending any airplanes, even reconnaissance planes, over Chinese territory and his Air Force and Navy pilots complained to him about Chinese (and also very likely Soviet) jets illegally attacking them across the Yalu River inside North Korean territory while UN planes were bombing North Korean infrastructure south of the Yalu.
+For the purpose of domestic mobilization, the Chinese government lied about how the war started by falsely claiming MacArthur initiated the hostilities when he landed his troops at Inchon.
 The theory that Chinese leader Mao Zedong only entered the war because of MacArthur's Yalu offensive and comments has been accepted without question for many decades after the Korean War.
 However, recent research from historian Arthur L. Herman and others in the 2010s, citing evidence from Chinese historical archives, showed that Mao actually planned on directly intervening in the Korean War ever since July 1950, when the first American soldiers landed in South Korea, long before the Inchon and Yalu battles and long before MacArthur's public statements regarding Taiwan and China in late August 1950.
 The Chinese were planning to get involved in Korea with or without MacArthur's Yalu offensive.
-In fact, China had already indirectly intervened in the beginning of the Korean War by transferring 69,200 People's Liberation Army soldiers, who were Chinese citizens with Korean ethnicity, to the North Korean Korean People's Army in 1949-50.
+In fact, China had already indirectly intervened in the beginning of the Korean War by transferring 69,200 People's Liberation Army soldiers who were Chinese citizens with Korean ethnicity to the North Korean Korean People's Army in 1949–50.
 These three Chinese army divisions that were transferred to North Korea were the 156th Division, 164th Division, and 166th Division.
 These former Chinese soldiers turned North Korean soldiers made up 47% of North Korea's 148,680-man army by June 1950.